sktime/enhancement-proposals/steps/21_config_manager/step.md

 and would have to be available alreaddy in the class rather than objects.

 Whereas common composition patterns work on the level of objects, not classes.

+#### Direct addition to `BaseObject` instead of a mixin

+Another alternative would be adding the functionality directly to `BaseObject`, instead of having `BaseObject` inheriting from the `_FlagManager` mixin.

+I have a slight (not strong) preference against it, because:

+* that would increase the number of methods in `BaseObject` even more than it already hase.
+  "an object/function should do one thing and only one thing".
+  Arguably that depends on the definition of what thing `BaseObject` is, but I find the "flag management" concern is better localized this way.
+* The mixin is preferable in a case where one may like to manage tags/flags in an object that is not `BaseObject` descendant, although this is more of a hypothetical
+* if we find a "composition not inheritance" solution later (see above), this might be easier to refactor towards that

 ### Code design: implementing tag and config manager